 Our administrative hub is based in Dorchester and provides assistance across the Team including administration for occasional offices, printing service sheets and more.
+Administrative support is also provided in St Laurence Hall, Warborough.

 The parishes pay travel and office expenses in full, and the Team is committed to ministerial development having a training budget for individual and whole-team training and events.